 If you are interested in taking a turn at teaching economics, the department regularly hires undergraduates to lead conference sections, hold office hours, and help grade homework assignments.
 Here is a list of courses that regularly hire undergraduate TAs (UTAs).
 UTAs are paid by the hour, and do not get course credit.
 UTAs undergo training at the Sheridan Center, and they work closely with the instructor and graduate TAs.
 Working as a UTA is a great way to deepen your own understanding of economics, while helping the next generation of students learn as well.
-If you are interested in being a UTA, please contact the course instructor, as well as filling out an application.
+If you are interested in being a UTA, please fill out an application.

 Economics tutors prepare lesson plans and meet weekly with a group of 3-5 students to help them further understand course material.
 Students interested in becoming an Economics tutor can contact Janet Peters, the Assistant Director of Academic Tutoring in the Sheridan Center for Teaching and Learning.

 Peer Advisors are selected on an annual basis.
-Students interested in becoming a Peer Advisor can apply here at the beginning of the academic year.
-Once you submit an application, you will be contacted and then interviewed by the Economics Department.
+Students interested in becoming a Peer Advisor should fill out an application before the beginning of the academic year.